Markos-G/for_application/Sudoku/README.txt

   from a database of 1_000_000 sudokus(from https://www.kaggle.com/bryanpark/sudoku)
 With init_db we populate the database
 We generate one and the user can solve it.
-Mistakes are shown after submit with red color
+Mistakes are shown after submit with red color and the solution is checked against algorithm X